ShafeeqAhamedS/Ex-6-Handwritten-Digit-Recognition-using-MLP/README.md

-# Ex-6-Handwritten Digit Recognition using MLP
+# Handwritten Digit Recognition using MLP
 ## Aim:
 To Recognize the Handwritten Digits using Multilayer perceptron.
-##  EQUIPMENTS REQUIRED:
-* Hardware – PCs
-* Anaconda – Python 3.7 Installation / Google Colab /Jupiter Notebook

 ## Theory:
 * We have used an MLP to recognize the digits
 * A multilayer perceptron (MLP) is a feedforward artificial neural network that generates a set of outputs from a set of inputs.
 An MLP is characterized by several layers of input nodes connected as a directed graph between the input and output layers.
 MLP uses back propagation for training the network.
 MLP is a deep learning method.